 With all that in mind, I decided I needed to find a treatment related to neurofeedback that I could use at home on a daily basis in between treatments.

 I began researching therapies similar to neurofeedback and that’s how I learned about hemoencephalography.
 Hemoencephalography is based on increasing blood flow to the parts of the brain that lack it.
 I came up with the theory that perhaps I could use a heat-producing near infrared light therapy bulb to achieve the same goal.
 The heat would encourage blood flow and the light would provide additional energy to my mitochondria…I hoped.
 I still needed to try it for myself.

-I felt confident about trying my idea out because I’d used human-grade near infrared incandescent bulbs on my head before.
+I felt confident about trying my idea out because I’d used RubyLux's human-grade near infrared bulbs on my head before.
 I knew they were very relaxing, but I’d never paid attention to whether they would have other effects depending on where I aimed the light.
 I knew from a previous EEG what areas of my brain were dead zombie zones, so I knew exactly where I needed to increase blood flow.

 I focused my light therapy bulb on those areas and it did seem to have an effect within 5-10 minutes.
 It definitely eased depression, brain fog and made it much easier to focus.
 The effect seemed to last a few hours.
 I immediately started using the light several times a day.
-The difference that it makes for me makes me feel that it is well worth the inconvenience.
+The difference that it makes for me makes me feel that it is well worth the time.

 I noticed that if I used the light on parts of my head that had been shown to have normal activity on my EEG, I would get a mild headache after a few minutes.
 Stopping use reversed the headache a few minutes later.